01 of 04

 To enable you to plan your travels, this map shows most of the major towns in the Shekhawati region with Mandawa as the base.
 Do note that not all roads are drawn on the map.Continue to 4 of 4 below.

 One of the really appealing things about visiting the Shekhawati region is that you can actually stay in some of the beautiful old havelis and completely be transported back to the bygone era.

 Budget travelers will be happy because in many cases, cheap is actually best value for money.
 Common complaints at the more expensive hotels include bad service, unclean rooms with inconsistent standards, and poor maintenance.

 Best Hotels in Nawalgarh

 - Apani Dhani Eco-Lodge -- something completely different, this hotel offers accommodations in attractively constructed mud huts surrounded by fields away from the city center.
 Plenty of activities are provided to help guests discover daily life and traditions of rural India.
 Rates start from around 1,500 rupees per night.
-Do be aware that there are a number of rules, such as not being out after 9.30 p.m.
+Do be aware that there are a number of rules to be followed, such as no alcohol.

 - Rajesh Jangid Tourist Pension -- guests rave about this sweet but simple place, which has the same owners as Apani Dhani.
 It stands out for its organic ingredients sourced from local farms, recycling, and cultural workshops lead by local artists.
 The eight rooms are located in a Brahmin home, so there's no meat or alcohol allowed.
 Rates start from about 1,000 rupees per night for a double.